Jo Allen BSc MBACP (Accred) Integrative Counsellor & Psychotherapist

 I work in private practise in Spondon, offering safe and professional support to individuals over 18 years of age.
 I offer short term counselling and long term psychotherapy depending on your needs.
 I work weekdays 10am-7pm, please get in touch to discuss availability of sessions.

-I am able to offer counselling via Zoom or telephone.
-This might be helpful if you are self-isolating.
+I am currently able to offer counselling via Zoom or telephone.
 Please get in touch for more information.

 Training, qualifications & experience